element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 docker  build . -t fridge
 ```

+#### Use with command line

+Download binary realease from this repo, unzip the realese.
 Test your installation by showing the command line help:

 ```bash
 host --help